andras-tim/StoreKeeper/README.rst

 StoreKeeper is an open source, multilingual warehouse/store management software

-*Project is under development, so pleas go back some weeks later for first release!*
+*Project is under development!*

 Features
 --------

-The following features are only available via API now.
+The following features are available:

-* Manage users, sessions (login, logout), handle permissions
+* User login, logout
 * Manage items and its barcodes, units, vendors
+* Add/remove items in store
+* Able to use barcode reader for collecting items
+* Can use barcode printer to create labels

+The following features are only available via API now:

+* Manage users, handle permissions
 * Can make acquisition and stocktaking
 * Can crate works and its customers (handle outbound, returned items)